hartwigmedical/actin/algo/README.md

 NOT_EVALUATED | The evaluation of the inclusion or exclusion criterion is skipped and can be assumed to be irrelevant for determining trial eligibility.
 NOT_IMPLEMENTED | No algo has been implemented yet for this criterion.

+#### Criteria evaluation feedback / Recoverable status

+Every criterion algorithm also provides human-readable feedback ('messages') about its evaluation, so that a human can easily and quickly understand which evaluation has been done and why the outcome of the evaluation (`PASS`,`WARN`, `FAIL`, `UNDETERMINED` or `NOT_EVALUATED`) is as it is.

+Finally, each criterion algorithm is configured as 'recoverable' or 'unrecoverable', indicating whether or not the outcome of the criterion evaluation could be recovered in case of a `FAIL`.
+For example, lab values may be insufficient at moment of evaluation, but turn out to be sufficient in 2 weeks when a new lab test is done ('recoverable'), while a tumor type cannot change ('unrecoverable').

+#### Treatment eligibility

 Once all criteria are evaluated, the following algorithm determines whether a patient is potentially eligible for a trial:
- 1. For every cohort within a trial, the patient is considered potentially eligible for that cohort in case none of the cohort-specific criteria evaluated to `FAIL` or `NOT_IMPLEMENTED` and the cohort is not blacklisted.
+ 1. For every cohort within a trial, the patient is considered potentially eligible for that cohort in case none of the cohort-specific criteria evaluated to unrecoverable `FAIL` or `NOT_IMPLEMENTED` and the cohort is not blacklisted.
- 1. A patient is eligible for a trial in case none of its overall criteria evaluated to `FAIL` or `NOT_IMPLEMENTED` and the trial either has no cohorts defined or has at least one cohort that is considered potentially eligible.
+ 1. A patient is eligible for a trial in case none of its overall criteria evaluated to unrecoverable `FAIL` or `NOT_IMPLEMENTED` and the trial either has no cohorts defined or has at least one cohort that is considered potentially eligible.

 Note that, following this logic, a patient is only considered potentially eligible for a cohort if both the cohort is considered  eligible
 _and_ the trial that the cohort is part of is considered eligible.

-#### Criteria evaluation feedback

-Every criteria algorithm provides human-readable feedback ('messages') about its evaluation, so that a human can easily and quickly understand which evaluation has been done and why the outcome of the evaluation (`PASS`,`WARN`, `FAIL`, `UNDETERMINED` or `NOT_EVALUATED`) is as it is.

 #### Criteria algorithms